ogunyigboblessing99-eng/ogunyigboblessing99-eng/README.md

  I’m currently working on manual testing and building my skills in test automation using Postman.
  I’m currently learning HTML, CSS, and JavaScript.
  I’m looking to collaborate on QA projects, test documentation, and beginner-friendly QA or web testing projects.
- I’m looking for help with learning automation frameworks like Selenium, Cypress, or Playwright.
+ I'm exploring automation frameworks like Selenium and Cypress.
  Pronouns: she/her
  Fun fact: My leisure time usually involves reading tons of books.